You Might Be Giving Your Pet the Wrong Amount of Kibble

 A food scale, however, is the gold standard for ensuring correct portion sizes, the study’s authors wrote.
 If pet parents tend to overestimate how much to feed their pet on a daily basis, it can lead to an excess of daily calories that can result in weight gain.

-With Nom Nom, meals are pre-portioned based on your pet’s caloric needs and sealed individually (half bag = one meal).
+With Nom Nom, meals are pre-portioned based on your pet’s caloric needs.
 There’s no need for pet parents to measure anything, which eliminates the risk of over or underfeeding.